tgroeppmaier/ft_irc/README.md

 - **Integration with other APIs:** `epoll` can be used to monitor file descriptors created by other APIs, such as `signalfd()`, which provides a way to monitor signals using file descriptors, and `timerfd()`, which provides a way to monitor timers using file descriptors.
 It can also be used with eventfd objects and inotify file descriptors.

 In summary, `epoll` is a powerful API for I/O event notification on Linux, providing significant performance and scalability improvements compared to `select()` and `poll()`.
 It's most useful for high-performance and high-concurrency applications.

+### Ports

+In networking, a port is a virtual point where network connections start and end.
+Ports are software-based and managed by a computer's operating system.
+They are numbered from 0 to 65535, with specific ranges serving different purposes:

+- **Well-known ports (0-1023)**
+  - Reserved for common protocols and system services
+  - Examples: HTTP (80), HTTPS (443), FTP (21), SSH (22)
+  - Require root/admin privileges to use

+- **Registered ports (1024-49151)**
+  - Used by specific services and applications
+  - Can be used without special privileges
+  - Our IRC server typically uses ports in this range (e.g., 6667)

+- **Dynamic/Private ports (49152-65535)**
+  - Used for temporary connections
+  - Available for any application to use

+When starting the IRC server, you can specify any available port number, but it's recommended to use the registered port range to avoid conflicts with system services.